COSC3020/mystery-function-rmille70/README.md

 What does the `mystery()` function in the following piece of code do?
 Add your answer to this markdown file.

+Answer: It returns the greatest item in the array.
 ```javascript
 function mystery(a) {
     if(a.length == 1) return a[0];